jupyter/help/README.md

 :star: Need some help or have some questions?
 Please [open an issue here](https://github.com/jupyter/help/issues/new). :sparkles:

+> :question: I don't know where to open a question, I think it is related to
+> something else but I'm unsure, what should I do ? :question:

+:exclamation: Open an issue here.
+Opening an issue here is never the wrong thing to do. :exclamation:

+> :question: I've never opened an issue I'm scared :question:

+:exclamation: First, That's not a question.
+Second that's not a problem.
+Click the issue next to top of screen  and then click the green "New Issue" button.
+Smash you keyboard keys to get some kind of text in the issue.
+And click "Submit new Issue".
+Congratulation !
+You submitted your new issue !
+We'll try to get back to you shortly.
+Tip: When the text on the issue make some kind of sens it's easier for us to understand what you mean. :exclamation:

+> :question: Je ne parles pas Anglais (I dont' speak english) :question:

+:exclamation: Pas de problèmes, on a des francophones.
+(No problem, we speak French too). :exclamation:

+> :question: No habla ingles :question:

+:exclamation: (find someone who speak spanish to fill that in) :exclamation:

 ## Reporting a bug in a Jupyter project

 If you think you have found a bug in a specific Jupyter or IPython project, please report it in the individual project's repo.
 These links take you to the project's issues page: